Cades Cove Loop Great for Wildlife Viewing in the Great Smoky Mountains

 Turn-outs are offered along the Cades Cove Loop and cars are frequently pulled over to watch herds of white-tailed deer, the most commonly seen animal in the park.
 Elk were completely gone from the area due to overhunting until 2001 when the National Park Service reintroduced them to the Smoky Mountains.
-Summertime and weekend days year round are busy on the loop; however the best time to view deer and elk is winter, when the trees are bare and they are more easily spotted.
+You won’t see elk around Cades Cove, but you have the chance to see them on the North Carolina side of the mountains in Cataloochee Valley.
+Summertime and weekend days year round are busy on the loop; however, you’ll have a chance to see deer any time throughout the year, especially in the winter when the trees are bare and they are more easily spotted.
 Other wildlife to look out for include black bears, skunks, raccoon, turkeys, chipmunks and coyote.